Featured in...

 There are plenty of databases that keep hold of your details, and it’s often easy enough to link your old name to your new one.

-Can You be traced by debt collectors if You move to another country?
+Can You be traced if You move to another country?

 Leaving the UK can make it harder for creditors and debt collection agencies to trace you.